mpegia/3DMSE/README.md

-# 3DMSE: AnInteractive 3D Media Search Engine
+# 3DMSE: An Interactive 3D Media Search Engine

 This repository contains the implementation of **3DMSE (3D Media Search Engine)**, an interactive web-based system designed to facilitate the exploration, browsing, and multimodal retrieval of 3D models and images.
 The system leverages the **MuseHash** approach for scalable Bayesian hashing across multiple representations (meshes, point clouds, and multi-view images).